olets/git-replay/README.md

 1. Install [yq](https://github.com/mikefarah/yq)
 1. Install git-replay with a zsh plugin manager.
 Each has their own way of doing things.
 See your package manager's documentation or the [zsh plugin manager plugin installation procedures gist](https://gist.github.com/olets/06009589d7887617e061481e22cf5a4a).
 If you're new to zsh plugin management, at this writing zinit is a good choice for its popularity, frequent updates, and great performance.

+    zinit users will need to use the `ice`s `as"program" pick"git-replay"`

+    zplug users will need to use the tag `as:command`

     After adding the plugin to the manager, restart zsh:

     ```shell